Parks Foundation

 Memorial Benches

-Metal benches with plaques embedded in the bench back are available at various parks.
+These are metal benches with plaques embedded in the bench back.